iluwatar/java-design-patterns/README.md

 * to implement the invariant parts of an algorithm once and leave it up to subclasses to implement the behavior that can vary
 * when common behavior among subclasses should be factored and localized in a common class to avoid code duplication.
 This is good example of "refactoring to generalize" as described by Opdyke and Johnson.
 You first identify the differences in the existing code and then separate the differences into new operations.
 Finally, you replace the differing code with a template method that calls one of these new operations
 * to control subclasses extensions.
 You can define a template method that calls "hook" operations at specific points, thereby permitting extensions only at those points

+**Real world examples:**
+* All non-abstract methods of java.io.InputStream, java.io.OutputStream, java.io.Reader and java.io.Writer.
+* All non-abstract methods of java.util.AbstractList, java.util.AbstractSet and java.util.AbstractMap.
+* javax.servlet.http.HttpServlet, all the doXXX() methods by default sends a HTTP 405 "Method Not Allowed" error to the response.
+You're free to implement none or any of them.

 ## <a name="visitor">Visitor</a> [&#8593;](#list-of-design-patterns)
 **Intent:** Represent an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.